m-bock/purescript-interactive-data/README.md

 ## Limitations

-- No implementation for `Array` yet.
-This will be provided in the future though.
-Until then you can use the generic `Json` Data UI.
 - Currently no support for recursive types.
 - Data UIs cannot have side effects other than user input.
 A Data UI that fetches data from a server is currently not possible.